Add Elastic Block Storage (EBS) Volumes for Bitnami Applications on AWS

 This guide assumes that:

-- You have a Bitnami application running on AWS, deployed using the Bitnami Launchpad for AWS, the AWS Marketplace or the AWS Console.
+- You have a Bitnami application running on AWS, deployed using the AWS Marketplace, the AWS Console or Amazon Lightsail.

 - You have the necessary credentials to log in to the Bitnami application instance.